The-Last-Cookie/osu-wiki/wiki/Storyboard/Scripting/Cheat_Sheet/en.md

 **layer**:

-- 0 - Background
+- 0—Background
-- 1 - Fail
+- 1—Fail
-- 2 - Pass
+- 2—Pass
-- 3 - Foreground
+- 3—Foreground

 *Note: Background and Foreground are always visible.*

 **origin**:

-- 0 - TopLeft
+- 0—TopLeft
-- 1 - Centre
+- 1—Centre
-- 2 - CentreLeft
+- 2—CentreLeft
-- 3 - TopRight
+- 3—TopRight
-- 4 - BottomCentre
+- 4—BottomCentre
-- 5 - TopCentre
+- 5—TopCentre
-- 6 - Custom (same effect as TopLeft, but should not be used)
+- 6—Custom (same effect as TopLeft, but should not be used)
-- 7 - CentreRight
+- 7—CentreRight
-- 8 - BottomLeft
+- 8—BottomLeft
-- 9 - BottomRight
+- 9—BottomRight

 All Rotations and Size changes (Including Vector Scaling) are affected by origin.